Arquebus: Terminology

-The term arquebus is derived from the Dutch word haakbus ("hook gun"). which was applied to an assortment of firearms from the 15th to 17th centuries.
+The term arquebus is derived from the Dutch word haakbus ("hook gun"), which was applied to an assortment of firearms from the 15th to 17th centuries.
 It originally referred to "a hand-gun with a hook-like projection or lug on its under surface, useful for steadying it against battlements or other objects when firing".
-The first certain attestation of the term arquebus dates back to 1364, when the lord of Milan Bernabò Visconti recruited 70 archibuxoli, although in this case it almost certainly referred to a hand cannon.
+The first certain attestation of the term arquebus dates back to 1364, when the lord of Milan, Bernabò Visconti, recruited 70 archibuxoli, although in this case it almost certainly referred to a hand cannon.
 The arquebus has at times been known as the harquebus, harkbus, hackbut, hagbut, archibugio, haakbus, schiopo, sclopus, tüfenk, tofak, matchlock, and firelock.

+During the 16th century in today's Italy, smaller versions of the arquebus existed, especially in Italy, called archibusetti (“little arquebuses”).
+These were short enough to be concealed and were heavily regulated due to concerns of assassinations and banditry.

 Musket

 The musket, essentially a large arquebus, was introduced around 1521, but fell out of favor by the mid-16th century due to the decline of armor.
 The term, however, remained and musket became a generic descriptor for smoothbore gunpowder weapons fired from the shoulder ("shoulder arms") into the mid-19th century.
 At least on one occasion musket and arquebus were used interchangeably to refer to the same weapon, and even referred to as an arquebus musket.
 A Habsburg commander in the mid-1560s once referred to muskets as double arquebuses.
 The matchlock firing mechanism also became a common term for the arquebus after it was added to the firearm.
 Later flintlock firearms were sometimes called fusils or fuzees.